Judith has dealt with insect bites more times than she would have liked. She wants to help others remedy the pesky itchiness and scarring.

 Flea Bites: Adding Insult to Injury

 Dealing with flea bites can be distressing.
-First there's the unbearable, irresistible itching.
+First, there's the unbearable, irresistible itching.
 Then there's the mark that's left behind.
 I'll leave you to deal with the itch as best you can (although some quick tips are to be found to the right); this is an article about the marks that are left once the itching has gone.

 Just one can look awfully ugly as it moves from a pink bump through to an angry red mark and finally a puce welt.
-If you are unlucky enough to be the victim of serial biter, the itching can drive you mad, but the lingering bite marks that add insult to injury.
-Fortunately, there are a few tips you can follow to speed up your return to a blemish free body.
+If you are unlucky enough to be the victim of a serial biter, the itching can drive you mad, but the lingering bite marks that add insult to injury.
+Fortunately, there are a few tips you can follow to speed up your return to a blemish-free body.